jc4p/fast-hub-client/HubClient/scripts/farcaster_casts_README.md

 ```

 ## Key Statistics
-- Total number of casts: 161,053,937
+- Total number of casts: 175,067,847
 - Format: Single Parquet file
-- Dataset includes all non-deleted casts from the Farcaster network as of March 31, 2025
+- Dataset includes all non-deleted casts from the Farcaster network as of June 20, 2025

 ## Intended Uses